sunfishcode/wasm-reference-manual/WebAssembly.md

 **Trap:** Invalid Conversion To Integer, when a floating-point Invalid condition occurs, due to the operand being outside the range that can be converted (including NaN values and infinities).

+> This form of rounding is called a `chop` in other languages.

 #### Truncate Floating-Point to Integer, Unsigned